russellh76/homebridge-sonybraviaswitchestv/README.md

 Should I do numbers?
 That would allow Siri user to call out channels to TV with voice commands.
 Probably makes more sense to just add all possible channel combinations to the existing config.

+DONE:
+Expanded navigation commands to append a PLAY or OK to the end.

+DONE:
+Volume and navigation are now treated as bulds so they can take a numeric argument.

+DONE:
-TODO 2:Set arrow commands to repeat, which will ease navigation.
+Set arrow commands to repeat, which will ease navigation.

 DONE:
 Removed Wake On LAN functionality.
 It was complexity and fragility that didn't really add anything.
 Fewer dependencies now.